Pertussis vaccine: Adults

-In 2006, the US Centers for Disease Control and Prevention (CDC) recommended adults receive pertussis vaccination along with the tetanus and diphtheria toxoid booster.
+In 2006, the US Centers for Disease Control and Prevention (CDC) recommended that adults receive pertussis vaccination along with the tetanus and diphtheria toxoid booster.
 In 2011, they began recommending boosters during each pregnancy.
 The UK commenced routine vaccination of pregnant women in 2012.
 The program initially aimed to vaccinate women between 28 and 32 weeks (but up to 38 weeks) of pregnancy: later advise allowed maternal pertussis immunisation from week 16 of pregnancy.
-Since its introduction the maternal pertussis immunisation programme is very effective in protecting infants until they can have their first vaccinations at two months of age.
-During the first year of the maternal immunization programme in Britain, the average vaccine coverage in England was 64% and vaccine effectiveness was estimated to be 91%.
-During 2012 fourteen infants died from pertussis in England and Wales; all were born before the introduction of the programme.
+Since its introduction, the maternal pertussis immunisation programme has been very effective in protecting infants until they can have their first vaccinations at two months of age.
+During the first year of the maternal immunization programme in Britain, the average vaccine coverage in England was 64%, and vaccine effectiveness was estimated to be 91%.
+During 2012, fourteen infants died from pertussis in England and Wales; all were born before the introduction of the programme.
 Up to 31 October 2014, 10 deaths were reported in infants with confirmed whooping cough who were born after the introduction of the maternal programme.
-Nine of them were born to unvaccinated mothers and all 10 were too young to have received a dose of pertussis-containing vaccine.
+Nine of them were born to unvaccinated mothers, and all 10 were too young to have received a dose of pertussis-containing vaccine.

 The pertussis booster for adults is combined with a tetanus vaccine and diphtheria vaccine booster; this combination is abbreviated "Tdap" (Tetanus, diphtheria, acellular pertussis).
 It is similar to the childhood vaccine called "DTaP" (Diphtheria, Tetanus, acellular Pertussis), with the main difference that the adult version contains smaller amounts of diphtheria and pertussis components—this is indicated in the name by the use of lower-case "d" and "p" for the adult vaccine.
-The lower-case "a" in each vaccine indicates that the pertussis component is acellular, or cell-free, which reduces the incidence of side effects.
+The lowercase "a" in each vaccine indicates that the pertussis component is acellular, or cell-free, which reduces the incidence of side effects.
 The pertussis component of the original DPT vaccine accounted for most of the minor local and systemic side effects in many vaccinated infants (such as mild fever or soreness at the injection site).
-The newer acellular vaccine, known as DTaP, has greatly reduced the incidence of adverse effects compared to the earlier "whole-cell" pertussis vaccine, however, immunity wanes faster after the acellular vaccine than the whole-cell vaccine.
+The newer acellular vaccine, known as DTaP, has greatly reduced the incidence of adverse effects compared to the earlier "whole-cell" pertussis vaccine; however, immunity wanes faster after the acellular vaccine than the whole-cell vaccine.